LennP/ha-motionblinds_ble/README.md

+*The Motionblinds Bluetooth integration has been included as a [core integration](https://www.home-assistant.io/integrations/motionblinds_ble) as part of Home Assistant version 2024.4.
+Therefore, this custom component will be no longer actively maintained.*

-# HA-MotionBlinds_BLE
+# Motionblinds Bluetooth

-This Home Assistant integration adds support for **MotionBlinds** bluetooth motors.
+This Home Assistant integration adds support for **MotionBlinds** Bluetooth motors.
 Beware that this integration does not work for **Eve MotionBlinds** motors. **Eve MotionBlinds** can be added to Home Assistant using the [HomeKit](https://www.home-assistant.io/integrations/homekit_controller/) integration.

 # Setup